 You should rely only on the information contained or incorporated by reference in this prospectus.
 None of the Company, the Operating Partnership or the dealer managers has authorized any other person to provide you with different or additional information.
 If anyone provides you with different or additional information, you should not rely on it.
 Neither the Company nor the Operating Partnership is making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
-You should assume that the information in this prospectus is accurate as of the date appearing on the front cover of this prospectus only.
+You should assume that the information in this prospectus is accurate as of April 23, 2009 only.
 Our business, financial condition, results of operations and prospects may have changed since that date.